 Note: An earlier version of this piece was published as a NY Press cover story way back in 1997, under Sam Sifton’s and John Strausbaugh’ s aegis, the first nonfiction I ever wrote, or at least ever published (and they paid me, sort of), thus beginning this whole fifteen-year-long thing.
-So thanks, Sifton and Strausbaugh.
+And I got the term “hillwilliams” from Strausbaugh.
+So thanks to Sifton and Strausbaugh.
 Then in 2010, an inspiring conversation with one of Greil Marcus’s New School seminars prompted me to revisit and develop the memoir: thanks as well to Marcus and his students.
 (For disclaimers and other background, see the pages linked above.
 [UPDATE: and thanks to Harold Kirkpatrick for some Lead Belly corrections.])

-So much has been written about blackface minstrelsy that if it hadn’t existed, it seems, American Studies doctoral candidates would have had to invent it.
+So if blackface minstrelsy didn’t exist, doctoral candidates in American Studies would have had to invent it.
+Plenty has been written on the subject.
 Eric Lott’s Love and Theft, the definitive scholarly work, uses terms like “contestation” and “performativeness” to place minstrelsy under a microscope.
-There are more direct ways of getting at it too: the 2010 Broadway musical “The Scottsboro Boys” tried to put outright minstrel conventions on stage, and any number of books and films, by auteurs from Spike Lee to Sarah Silverman, confront and reflect on the minstrel show.
+There are more direct ways of getting at minstresly too.
+The 2010 Broadway musical “The Scottsboro Boys” tried to put outright minstrel conventions on stage, and any number of books and films, by auteurs from Spike Lee to Sarah Silverman, confront and reflect on the minstrel show.
 Nobody would call the Carolina Chocolate Drops a minstrel act — as musicologists and performers, they’ve helped reclaim the African-American roots to banjo and fiddle music that many people think of as white folk tradition — but the band always makes clear its keen awareness of the how those roots were tangled with the blackface theater.

-But blackface will perpetually alienate us, probably because its influence on us has been so complete.
-The form began in eighteenth-century theater and song, became complicated by Emancipation — African-Americans themselves became some of its best and most successful practitioners — and went on to inspire vaudeville, jazz, Broadway, movies, country music, and broadcast comedy and variety and make direct appearances in those forms well into the twentieth century.
-Still we treat it as an anomaly.
+Still, blackface may perpetually alienate us, just because its influence on us has been so complete.
+The form began in eighteenth-century theater and song, became complicated by Emancipation — African-Americans themselves then became some of its best and most successful practitioners — and went on to inspire vaudeville, jazz, Broadway, movies, country music, and broadcast comedy and variety, and to make direct appearances in those forms, well into the twentieth century.
+So key has blackface been to our imaginative lives that we treat it as an anomaly.

 Stephen Foster lived most of his life in Pittsburgh, rarely crossed the Mason-Dixon line, and died in 1864 in New York’s Bellevue Hospital.
 He was a type we know today, hyper-sensitive and habitually intoxicated, hustling in the entertainment business.
 He had two main revenue streams.
 Theaters were stomping, smoky male bastions, and Foster sold sheet-music marked “ala niggerando” to the blackface companies that flourished there.
 Parlors, by contrast, were preserves of genteel private life, presided over by women, and Foster sold songs called sentimental — not a derogation but a frank classification: story-songs of feeling — for family enjoyment in the parlor.